“Can Heart Valve Replacement & Atrial Fibrillation Treatment Occur During The Same Surgery?” Asks Wendy

 Wendy just sent me an interesting question about heart valve replacement surgery and atrial fibrillation.
 She writes, “Adam – At 68, I’m confused and nervous.
 I’ve been dealing with atrial fibrillation for some time.
 But, I was just diagnosed with a severely leaking mitral valve.
 Can a surgeon fix both problems during one operation?
 Or, will I need two separate procedures?
 Thanks, Wendy”

-To answer Wendy’s question, I spoke with Dr. Niv Ad, chief of cardiothoracic surgery at Inova Heart & Vascular Institute in Falls Church, Virginia.
+To answer Wendy’s question, I spoke with Dr. Niv Ad, a leading cardiac surgeon at White Oak Medical Center in Takoma Park, Maryland.
 Dr. Ad shared several helpful facts about atrial fibrillation and its connection to heart valve disease.

 - According to Dr. Niv Ad, between 35%-50% of heart valve patients have some type of atrial fibrillation (abnormal heart rhythm) at the time of their surgery.